abailly/abailly.github.io/posts/cm-arch-design.md

 ## Lost in Translation

-Executing a user-triggered action is in a sense a series of  translations occuring between different *level of languages*:
+Executing a user-triggered action is in a sense a series of  translations occuring between different *level of languages*```
 * From REST to `WebM` we use `inWeb :: WebStateM CapitalMatchState LocalState m a -> ActionT e (WebStateM CapitalMatchState LocalState m) a`,
 * From `WebM` to `STM Model` we use `liftIO . atomically`,